akka/akka/RELEASING.md

 Make sure you have the Lightbend Whitesource credentials configured in your `~/.sbt/1.0/private-credentials.sbt`.

+### Install Graphvis

+[Graphvis](https://graphviz.gitlab.io/download/) is needed for the scaladoc generation build task, which is part of the release.

 ### Release script instructions

 Make sure you have completed the setup in `project/scripts/release`.